 Here are the mechanics, at a high level, on a tax-free conversion of SMA accounts into an ETF structure:

-- Get a list of all of your potential clients who could benefit – make sure AFTER the conversion there is no double dipping of fees.
+- Get a list of all potential clients who could benefit – make sure AFTER the conversion, there is no double dipping of fees.

 - Work with your custodians to transfer assets of all accounts to the ETF.

-- Seed Date (the night prior to launch) all of the securities are valued based on closing prices of the market and an initial NAV of the ETF is struck – this number is typically divided by $25 (the NAV per share) to create the initial shares of the ETF.
+- Seed Date (the night before launch) all of the securities are valued based on closing prices of the market and an initial NAV of the ETF is struck – this number is typically divided by $25 (the NAV per share) to create the initial shares of the ETF.